near/create-near-app/templates/shared/README.md

     npm run deploy

-Test your contract tests:
+Test your contract:

     npm test

-If you have a frontend, run `npm run start`.
+If you have a frontend, run `npm start`.
 This will run a dev server.

 Exploring The Code